deepmodeling/abacus-develop/docs/advanced/scf/soc.md

 Atomic forces and cell stresses can not calculated with SOC effects until now.

 ### Pseudopotentials and Numerical Atomic Orbitals
-For Norm-Conserving pseudopotentials, there are difference between SOC version and non-SOC version.
+For Norm-Conserving pseudopotentials, there are differences between SOC version and non-SOC version.

 Please check your pseudopotential files before calculating.
 In `PP_HEADER` part, keyword `has_so=1` and `relativistic="full"` refer to SOC effects have been considered,